 The first is that of simple physics.
-The speed of light imposes latency on I/O operations, so we always want to make data as local as possible to the application.
+The speed of light imposes latency on input/output (I/O) operations, so we always want to make data as local as possible to the application.
 For cloud, this means having the data in the same cloud as the application.

 If the application moves, the data must move.
-Moving data between clouds takes time and is restricted by throughput and bandwidth limitations (there’s also a cost factor that we will discuss in a moment).
+Moving data between clouds takes time and is restricted by throughput and bandwidth limitations.
+There’s also a cost factor.

 Operationally, there are other issues to consider.
 Cloud storage providers use their own standards for data access and storage.
-There’s no direct compatibility between platforms (or even between cloud and on-premise), except for where suppliers have chosen to support de facto standards like Amazon’s S3 API.
+There’s no direct compatibility between platforms, or even between cloud and on-premise, except for where suppliers have chosen to support de facto standards such as Amazon’s S3 application programming interface (API).

-Cloud providers have no incentive to make it easy to take your data out of their platform, and so we see pricing models that make it easy to get data into the cloud provider, but charge to take data out to another provider.
+Cloud providers have no incentive to make it easy to take your data out of their platform, so we see pricing models that make it easy to get data into the cloud provider, but charge to take data out to switch to another provider.

 Having said that, some cloud providers are starting to address the egress charges, either reducing them for a small amount of monthly traffic or making them fixed rather than variable costs.

 Part of the problem here is with the techniques used to get data into or between public clouds.
-With on-premises storage, replication is available to get data between geographically-distant hardware, mainly for resiliency and disaster recovery purposes.
+With on-premise storage, replication is available to get data between geographically distant hardware, mainly for resiliency and disaster recovery purposes.

 Native cloud doesn’t provide the same level of flexibility as traditional storage – there’s no equivalent of array-based replication – which means other solutions at the virtual machine or application level are needed.